Burt Gillett: Career

 The AMPWU filed a formal complaint against Van Beuren with the National Labor Relations Board.
 In his testimony, Gillett claimed that he did not force employees to work for free, but that he had set up a system whereby employees would bank their hours and take the time as paid leave.
 The board ruled in favor of the studio management.
 In a subsequent staff meeting, Amadee J. Van Beuren stated his firm support for Gillett, who used his victory to fire other union agitators.
 Among them was Phil Klein, who was blacklisted by the New York based animation studios, requiring him to move to California to gain employment with the Disney studio.

 In 1936, Gillett attempted to revive series focusing on the Toonerville Trolley and Felix the Cat.
 The failure of both attempts highlighted the weaknesses of his efforts to integrate the West Coast style of Disney with the East Coast style of Van Beuren.
 These films lacked the energy and imagination of earlier products of the studio, but also lacked the Disney charm, graphic sophistication, and logical storyline.

 Van Beuren Studios released its films through a distribution deal with RKO Pictures.
 In 1936, RKO signed an exclusive distribution deal with the Disney studio, consequently dumping Van Beuren.
 The ailing animation studio closed, leaving Gillett unemployed.
-He returned to Disney for a time, then moved to Walter Lantz Productions in 1938, where he directed and wrote cartoons, sometimes using the pseudonym "Gil Burton."
-Gillett left the animation business in 1940, working at a restaurant by the end of the year.
+He returned to Disney for a time, then moved to Walter Lantz Productions in 1938, where he directed and wrote cartoons, sometimes using the pseudonym "Gil Burton".
+Due to his perfectionism, Gillett's shorts at Lantz rapidly ran significantly overbudget and behind schedule, partially contributing to the studio's brief closure in 1940 (after distributor Universal cut the studio's weekly advance, facilitating financial shortages that could not support Gillett's production methods).
+Following the Lantz studio's closure, Gillett left the animation business permanently, working at a restaurant by the end of the year.

 Personal life

-As confirmed by several golden age animators, among them Shamus Culhane, Bill Littlejohn, Izzy Klein, Grim Natwick and Jack Zander, Gillett was mentally unstable.
+Several golden age animators, among them Shamus Culhane, Bill Littlejohn, Izzy Klein, Grim Natwick and Jack Zander, were of the opinion that Gillett was mentally unstable.
 In his autobiography, Culhane speculates that Gillett suffered from bipolar disorder, and notes that he swung from excessive enthusiasm to violent rages to paranoia (once attacking Culhane himself with a spindle when they worked together at Van Beuren's studio), and that he was eventually institutionalized for many years.
-Culhane's statements have been questioned by historians.
+Several of Culhane's statements have been questioned by historians.

-Burt's son Ted Gillett(e) was a noted aircraft designer and ham-radio engineer in Southern California, where his family had moved when his father first worked for Disney.
+Burt's son Ted Gillett(e) was a noted aircraft designer and ham-radio engineer W6HX in Southern California, where his family had moved when his father first worked for Disney.